jayfunc/BetterLyrics/README.md

 2. Type https://apps.microsoft.com/detail/9p1wcd1p597r in the link input area
 3. Select Retail from the drop-down list
 4. Click the check mark
 5. Select the largest installation package in the resulting list to download and install.
-If you fail to install, try to install dependencies packages first.
+If you fail to install, try to install the dependency packages first.

 ### Unable to launch the app?

-If you are using third-party modified Windows, you are probably can not launch the app.
+If you are using a third-party modified Windows, you probably can not launch the app.

-To solve this issue, please try to download from [Google Drive (v1.0.73.0)](https://drive.google.com/file/d/1WOeacPf3JR54GZTZqnnfhyls4KyARlYA/view?usp=drive_link) (may not be the latest version) and follow the instruction [here](https://github.com/jayfunc/BetterLyrics/blob/dev/How2Install/How2Install.md).
+To solve this issue, please try to download from [Google Drive (v1.0.73.0)](https://drive.google.com/file/d/1WOeacPf3JR54GZTZqnnfhyls4KyARlYA/view?usp=drive_link) (may not be the latest version) and follow the instructions [here](https://github.com/jayfunc/BetterLyrics/blob/dev/How2Install/How2Install.md).

 ## Build